Applying for a U.S. Passport Abroad

-Applying for a U.S. passport abroad is a different process from applying for one in the United States.
-The application forms, required documentation, and costs are the same, but the procedures for submitting your documents is different.
-We have outlined these below for each service.
+Applying for a U.S. passport abroad differs from applying for one in the United States.
+The application forms, required documentation, and costs are the same, but the procedures for submitting your documents are different.
+We have outlined these procedures below for each service.

-We encourage you to use our Passport Wizard to determine exactly what passport service you require (in person or mail-in), to fill out and print your application electronically, and to see a list of required documents.
-After completing the wizard, please return to this page for the specific steps required to submit your application at the consular section of the U.S. Embassy in Zagreb.
+We encourage you to use our Passport Wizard to understand what passport service you need (in person or mail-in), so you can fill out and print your application electronically, and see the list of required documents.
+After completing the wizard, please return to this page for the specific steps required to submit your application at our office.
 Completing your application online and printing it will help with timely and accurate processing.

-- Starting November 1, 2016, eye glasses will no longer be allowed in U.S. passport photos.
+- Eyeglasses are no longer allowed in U.S. passport photos.
 Click here to learn more.

 - You must include your social security number on your application.
-If you do not do so after November 15, 2016, your application will be returned to you.
+If you omit it, your application will be returned to you.
 If you have questions regarding this requirement, please see our FAQs.
 You can contact the Federal Benefits Unit to learn how to apply for an SSN at FBU.Athens@ssa.gov.

-Reminder: You must appear personally at the Embassy if:
+You Must Appear in Person at the Embassy if:

 - You are applying for your first passport